publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schIV/ptD/m__us_usc_t42_s655.md

 >     “(C) __Allocation formula.—__

->     The regulations referred to in subparagraph (B) shall prescribe a formula for allocating the amount specified in subparagraph (A) among States with plans approved under part D of title IV of the Social Security Act \[this part\], and among systems that have been approved by the Secretary to receive enhanced funding pursuant to the Family Support Act of 1988 ([Public Law 100–485][/us/pl/100/485]; [102 Stat.
+>     The regulations referred to in subparagraph (B) shall prescribe a formula for allocating the amount specified in subparagraph (A) among States with plans approved under part D of title IV of the Social Security Act \[[42 U.S.C.
+651][/us/usc/t42/s651] et seq.\], and among systems that have been approved by the Secretary to receive enhanced funding pursuant to the Family Support Act of 1988 ([Public Law 100–485][/us/pl/100/485]; [102 Stat.
 2343][/us/stat/102/2343]) for the purpose of developing a system that meets the requirements of sections 454(16) (as in effect on and after September 30, 1995) and 454A \[probably means sections 454(16) and 454A of the Social Security Act which are classified to sections 654(16) and 654a, respectively, of this title\], including systems that have received funding for such purpose pursuant to a waiver under section 1115(a) \[probably means section 1115(a) of the Social Security Act which is classified to [section 1315(a) of this title][/us/usc/t42/s1315/a]\], which shall take into account—

->         “(i) the relative size of such State and system caseloads under part D of title IV of the Social Security Act \[this part\]; and
+>         “(i) the relative size of such State and system caseloads under part D of title IV of the Social Security Act \[[42 U.S.C.
+651][/us/usc/t42/s651] et seq.\]; and

 >         “(ii) the level of automation needed to meet the automated data processing requirements of such part.”